sahat/hackathon-starter/README.md

 - Go to <a href="https://developer.here.com" target="_blank">https://developer.here.com</a>
 - Sign up and create a Freemium project
 - Create JAVASCRIPT/REST credentials.
 Copy and paste the APP_ID and APP into `.env` file.
-- Note that these credentials are available on the client side, and you need to create a domain whitelist for your app credentials when you are publicly launching the app.
+- Note that these credentials are available on the client-side, and you need to create a domain whitelist for your app credentials when you are publicly launching the app.

 <hr>